electron/rebuild/README.md

 ### How can I integrate this with [prebuild](https://github.com/prebuild/prebuild)?

-If your module uses [prebuild](https://github.com/prebuild/prebuild) for creating prebuilt binaries it also uses [prebuild-install](https://github.com/prebuild/prebuild-install) to download them.
-If this is the case then `electron-rebuild` will run `prebuild-install` to download the correct binaries from github instead of rebuilding them.
+If your module uses [prebuild](https://github.com/prebuild/prebuild) for creating prebuilt binaries, it also uses [prebuild-install](https://github.com/prebuild/prebuild-install) to download them.
+If this is the case, then `electron-rebuild` will run `prebuild-install` to download the correct binaries from the project's GitHub Releases instead of rebuilding them.

 ### How can I integrate this into Grunt / Gulp / Whatever?

-electron-rebuild is also a library that you can just require into your app or build process.
+electron-rebuild is also a library that you can require into your app or build process.
 It has a very simple API:

 ```javascript